Loneliness and Mental Health

 Final Thought: You Were Never Meant to Do This Alone

-If you’ve been feeling disconnected lately, you’re not alone, and you are certainly not broken, you’re human.
+If you’ve been feeling disconnected lately, you’re not alone.
+You are certainly not broken; you’re human.
 Your nervous system is simply asking for what it needs: belonging.

 What Connection Looks Like at The Village Health